The Great Bug Hunt 2017 is announced!

 High res images (with captions) available from the following link

-The prizewinning day will take place in October 2016, with presentations by Dr Luke Tilley from the Royal Entomological Society and the three other winners will receive certificates and insect goodies.
+The prizewinning day took place in Novemeber 2016, with presentations by Dr Luke Tilley from the Royal Entomological Society and the three other winners received certificates and insect goodies.

 “The children have thoroughly enjoyed The Great Bug Hunt and were enthralled with the diversity of bugs they found.
 “They were able to use the experience to further their knowledge of habitats and organisms around them.